ilopezmoreno/Female-Labor-Participation/README.md

 Save the databases in the same folder where you saved the do files on your computer.

-Change the directory "$root" in the master do file.
+Go to the following link: https://www.inegi.org.mx/programas/enoe/15ymas/#Microdatos Download the databases of the 1st quarter of 2019.
+You will need the files: coe1t119 / coe2t119 / sdemt119
+Save this databases in the same folder where you saved the do files.

+Open the master do file, change the working directory using the folder you created in your own computer.

 Run the master dofile.